demisto/content/Packs/MicrosoftCloudAppSecurity/Integrations/MicrosoftCloudAppSecurity/README.md

 This is the MicrosoftCloudAppSecurity integration.
-This integration was integrated and tested with version xx of MicrosoftCloudAppSecurity
+This integration was integrated and tested with version 178 of MicrosoftCloudAppSecurity
 ## Configure MicrosoftCloudAppSecurity on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.